History & Origin of Tattoos

 Tattooing has formed a part of Samoan cultural traditions for thousands of years.
 The history of tattooing in Samoa is a great example of how tattoos can form an integral part of social culture.
 It is even believed that the modern-day English word ‘tattoo’ may have originated from the Samoan word for tattoo ‘tatau’.

 The tradition of giving and receiving tattoos by hand in Samoa has been practiced for more than two thousand years.
 The techniques and tools used for this traditional practice have hardly changed during this time either.
 The skill is taught and passed down from father to son.

 The tool used to give the tattoos is handmade, from turtle shell and boar’s teeth.
 The process of receiving traditional tattoos takes many weeks to complete.
-Tattoo ceremonies are generally held to mark a younger chief’s ascension to a leadership role within society.
+Tattooing ceremonies are generally held to mark a younger chief’s ascension to a leadership role within society.

 Ancient Greece & Ancient Rome

 Written records provide evidence of tattooing from the 5th century BCE in Greece.
 Tattoos during this era in Greece and Rome were used mainly on the outcasts of society.
 Criminals, prisoners of war, and slaves would be branded with their status.